Mozer/wav2lip_extension/README.md

 modify lines 18, 19, from this:
 ```
     def __init__(self, sample_path, lang="v3_en.pt") -> None:
         self.sample_text = "The fallowed fallen swindle auspacious goats in portable power stations."
 ```
 Into this.
-For Russian language modify to (other languages file names are in list above):
+(Other languages file names are in list above) For Russian language modify to:
 ```
     def __init__(self, sample_path, lang="v3_1_ru.pt") -> None:
         self.sample_text = "Привет, мир!
 The fallowed fallen swindle auspacious goats in portable power stations."